-All contributions are considered to be available for general use unless specifically restricted by the donor.
-Amounts received that are restricted to specific use or future periods are reported as with donor restriction.
-Restricted contributions that are received and released in the same period are reported as revenue without donor restriction.
+All contributions are considered to be available for use unless specifically restricted by the donor.
+Amounts received that are restricted to specific use or future periods are reported as contributions with donor restrictions.
+Restricted contributions that are received and released in the same period are reported as promises to give without donor restrictions.
 Unconditional promises to give expected to be received in one year or less are recorded at net realizable value.
-Unconditional promises to give expected to be received in more than one year are recorded at fair market value at the date of the promise.
+Unconditional promises to give expected to be received to be received in more than one year are recorded at fair value at the date of the promise.
 Conditional promises to give (those with a measurable performance or other barrier and a right of return) are not recognized until they become unconditional, that is, when the conditions on which they depend are substantially met.